Izzone

 The Izzone is the Michigan State University men's basketball team student section organized and run by the Athletic Marketing Department at Michigan State University.
-Named after head coach Tom Izzo, the Izzone consists of nearly 5,000 members, seated in both the lower and upper bowls of the Breslin Center.
-With close to 5,000 members cheering on the MSU Men's Basketball team, the Izzone helps give the Breslin Center an exciting and intimidating atmosphere, and a considerable home-court advantage.
+Named after head coach Tom Izzo, the Izzone consists of roughly 5,000 members, seated in both the lower and upper bowls of the Breslin Center.
+With 5,000 students cheering on the MSU Men's Basketball team, the Izzone has consistently made the Breslin Center one of the hardest places in the country for opponents to play in.

 History

 The Izzone's roots can be found in the Spartan Spirits, a group formed by retired men's basketball coach Jud Heathcote.
 Spartan Spirits had a t-shirt theme each season.
 Among the most popular themes was Jud's Jungle, used in Heathcote's final season in 1994–95.
 When Tom Izzo became head coach, the Student Alumni Foundation(SAF) planned to keep the Spartan Spirits name, and the tradition of t-shirt themes would continue.
 In September 1995, SAF collected suggestions for a new t-shirt.
 John McPherson submitted the Izzone name, which was selected for the 1995–96 theme.
 The Izzone name was so popular it replaced the Spartan Spirits as the group's name.
 The Izzone only had 180 members in that first season.
 The Izzone has grown considerably since 1995–96, thanks to Coach Izzo's support.
 With a Big Ten championship in 1998 and 1999 and an NCAA championship in 2000, the team was quickly becoming more widely known and appreciated on campus, and therefore the Izzone expanded as well.